teamhubble/capistrano-wordpress-permissions/README.md

 # Capistrano::Wordpress::Permissions

-Changes the releases' owner to the Wordpress user.
+Changes the app owner to the Wordpress user.
 Fixes issues where the Wordpress user does not have enough permissions to install or update plugins.

 ## Installation